 Paula: Exactly.
 When you’re using other people’s lists … For example, if you buy an advertisement in a magazine, then you’re using the magazine’s list in your marketing program – essentially borrowing their list to send your ad.
 If you have your own list of people who may be interested in your product or service, you can send them e-mail whenever you want to, you can call them on the phone.
 You can do all kinds of things that are a lot less expensive than traditional marketing.

 Paula: Right.
 That’s why we recommend having and building your own house list, and that’s actually a marketing strategy from a school of thought called content marketing or inbound marketing for aviation.
 A lot of people call it different things, but it’s basically inbound marketing is a means of adjusting what used to be called interruption- based marketing where you were blasting TV or radio or newspaper ads out to everybody.
 (That is sometimes called “outbound marketing,” or traditional or “push marketing.”)
+And it’s great for aviation businesses.

 This way, you’re actually cost effectively targeting people who will raise their hand and say, “Yes, I’m interested in your product or service and I may have something in common with you.”
 Those are people that you really want to be targeting with your marketing efforts.